Japan Typhoon Season: What You Need to Know

 They can have a significant impact, but here are some key factors to consider:

 • Transport delays or cancellations can significantly impact your plans.
-Check Japanese airport news for updates, as public transport services may suspend operations during severe weather events."
+Check Japanese airport news for updates, as public transport services may suspend operations during severe weather events.
+To stay updated, it is recommended to buy Japan travel data in advance so you can check flights and trains without Wi Fi.

 • Power outages: High winds can take down power lines, causing blackouts